skmbatha/clic2sure_project/README.md

 # 3. Running tests

 The Unit tests inherit from the Django Rest Framework APITestCase class.
 These test's \_\_doc\_\_ strings provide information on what requirement per the supplied project definition document (PDD) the test case is testing.
 They also give a brief description of the test steps.
-The test function names are also self explanatory.
+The test method names are also self explanatory.
 Furthermore, the ***/docs/app.test.html***  can be used to find the test case information.
 Comments are embedded in the code for further clarity.

 To perform a test run, open two terminals both in the project root (where the manage.py file resides).
 First start the server by issuing this command in _Terminal 1_: